Luracast/Restler/README.md

   second|minute|hour|day|week|month to have fine grained control
 * Resources class improved to include description for body parameters
 * Fixes Resources not to include namespace when the return type is array of custom class
+* Fixed Resource not to include the API of another class when the current api name is a begins with part of the other API
 * Added two more ways to exclude API's from explorer/documentation
     * `Resources::$excludedHttpMethods` (array)
     * `Resources::$excludedPaths` (array)